-The Carved stone museum presenting the Tallinn City Museum’s collection of carved stones is located late 17th century tunnels of Ingeri bastion in the section that has been closed to the visitors until now.
+The Carved Stone Museum showcasing the Tallinn City Museum’s collection of carved stones is located late 17th century tunnels of Ingeri bastion in the section that has been closed to the visitors until now.

 ADMISSION FEES FOR TOURS INTRODUCING THE HISTORY OF THE BASTION TUNNELS AND THE CARVED STONE MUSEUM:

-The newly opened museum contains a representative display of decorative stone fragments from Tallinn, wich have so far been kept hidden in repositories: portals, pillars, coats of arms with family signs and symbols, relief – decorated window jambs and thombstones from the 16th to 19th century.
+The Carved Stone Museum part of the passages contains a display of decorative stone fragments from Tallinn, which have so far been kept hidden in repositories: portals, pillars, coats of arms with family signs and symbols, relief – decorated window jambs and tombstones from the 16th to 19th century.

 The exhibition displaying more than two hundred carved stones is titled “The City of Ruins”.
 The atmospheric lighting and chambers dedicated to different themes play a crucial role in making the exhibition a coherent whole.
 In the museum, visitors can pass through the “Garden of Eden”, “Pillar Hall”, “Death Hall” and “Sun Hall”.

-The casemates next to the Vabaduse väljak (Freedom Square) were for decades closed to the public and filled with water; now, powerful air conditioners provide an environment suitable for carved stones and acceptable for visitors – the temperature in the passages is between 10 to 12 degrees Celsius all year round.
+The casements next to the Vabaduse väljak (Freedom Square) were closed to the public and filled with water for decades ; now, powerful air conditioners provide an environment suitable for carved stones and acceptable for visitors – the temperature in the passages is between 10 to 12 degrees Celsius all year round.